Exiting and Transition

 WA DSHS Home Developmental Disabilities AssociationWashington State Department of Social and Health Services

-It is the goal of Seattle Public Schools for every student to graduate well-prepared for next steps, regardless of disability.
-Students receiving special education services may graduate in two ways:
+It is the goal of SPS for every student to graduate well-prepared for next steps, regardless of disability.
+Students receiving special education services will either graduate with a diploma, or will leave with a Certificate of Attendance.
+Please see the graduation requirements page for more details.

 Transition, under the Individuals with Disabilities Act (IDEA), refers to the shift from secondary to postsecondary activities and/or services.
 Transition does not occur in a single moment; rather it is an extended period of planning and instruction culminating with a shift to adult life.
 The goal is to prepare each individual student in accordance with their strengths, interests and challenges to be ready for that step forward.